changeworld/azure-docs.ja-jp/articles/azure-stack/azure-stack-delegated-provider.md

    ![](media/azure-stack-delegated-provider/image6.png)

+    >[!NOTE]
-    >[AZURE.NOTE] Note the difference compared to offer creation as experienced by the service administrator.
-The delegated provider does not construct the offer from base plans and add-on plans; she can only choose from offers that have been delegated to her, and will not make changes to them.
+    > Note the difference compared to offer creation as experienced by the service administrator.
+The delegated provider does not           > construct the offer from base plans and add-on plans; she can only choose from offers that have been delegated to her, and will       > not make changes to them.

 1. Make the offer public by clicking **Browse** &gt; **Offers**, selecting the offer, and clicking **Change State**.
 2. The delegated provider exposes these offers through his or her own portal URL.
 Note that these offers are visible only through this    delegated portal.
 To find and change this URL: